-Proposal Proposal 1: Election of Directors Voting Options "For," "Against," or "Abstain" with respect to each of the two director nominees Effect of Abstentions None.
-Not counted as a "vote cast" Broker Discretionary Voting Allowed?
-No Effect of Broker Non-Votes None.
+Proposal Voting Options Effect of Abstentions Broker Discretionary Voting Allowed?
+Effect of Broker Non-Votes Proposal 1: Election of Directors "For," "Against," or "Abstain" with respect to each of the three director nominees None.
+Not counted as a "vote cast" No None.
 Not counted as a "vote cast" Proposal 2: Ratification of the Appointment of our Independent Registered Public Accounting Firm "For," "Against," or "Abstain" Vote "Against" the proposal Yes Not Applicable Proposal 3: Approval, on an Advisory Basis, of the Company's Named Executive Officer Compensation "For," "Against," or "Abstain" Vote "Against" the proposal No None.